SSY229/Calculator/README.md

 ## How to run?
 1. You can download .zip file, unzip and double click calculator.html file.
-2. Click open in Desktop
+2. Click open in Desktop on browser such as Chrome, Firefox, IE..

 ## Features
-This calculator able to let user perform basic calculation, including add, subtract, multiply, divide and equals.
+This calculator able to let user perform basic calculation, including add, subtract, multiply and divide.

 ## Limitations
 This application limits the number input and allow only one calculation per time

+## Contribution
+1. How to build an HTML calculator app from scratch using JavaScript （https://medium.freecodecamp.org/how-to-build-an-html-calculator-app-from-scratch-using-javascript-4454b8714b98）